 Do you have options for kids and adults?

 Of course!
 You’re never too young or old to take a crack at the chords.
 Learning an instrument such as the clarinet affords a stimulating and exciting new experience, and the Academy of Music makes it ideal for all ages.
 Our online clarinet lessons are offered in a variety of focuses for the clarinet alone, so we can cater our programming based on what interests you.
 Reach out to us today to learn more about your options!

 Yes!
 It’s necessary that you provide your own instrument for our online lessons.
 We’d definitely recommend getting a hold of even a basic, low-cost clarinet before getting started.
 You don’t need anything fancy or to make great music with us!
 An ideal option for those on a budget is to purchase a used instrument.
 Some music colleges and stores make them readily available, and you may be able to find a great price on a clarinet as more people learning may lead to more interest in their products and services.
 It’s a win-win for everyone!

 Are online clarinet lessons as effective as in-person ones?

 With us?
 Definitely!
 Despite starting out as a local in-person purveyor of music lessons across a myriad of instruments, the times are changing like notes on a scale.
 We don’t want to “B-flat” – pun intended – and miss out on providing a great learning experience to more people!
-That’s why our Facetime, Zoom, and Skype clarinet lessons adopt the same comprehensive and exciting programming structure as our in-person ones, made possible by advances in communications technology.
+That’s why our Facetime and Zoom clarinet lessons adopt the same comprehensive and exciting programming structure as our in-person ones, made possible by advances in communications technology.
 We love to work with students in person and meet them, but e-meeting us is an excellent option for those who don’t live near our locations or prefer remote lessons.
 Reach out to us if you have any questions – we’re glad to help!